 Best Pot/Stove Combination

-- Don’t use the Solo Stove pot stand when burning an Esbit tablet in the stove because it doesn’t not provide enough protection against the wind, wastes too much heat, and distances the Esbit tablet too far away from the botton of your cook pot to provide efficient heat transfer.
+- Don’t use the Solo Stove pot stand when burning an Esbit tablet in the stove because it does not provide enough protection against the wind, wastes too much heat, and distances the Esbit tablet too far away from the bottom of your cook pot to provide efficient heat transfer.

 - Esbit fuel tablets will fall through the metal grate inside the stove when they burn up and get progressively smaller.
 To prevent this, you need to place the Esbit fuel tablet on a small piece of metal or tin foil on top before you light it so it will burn completely on top of the inner grate.

 - Don’t place the Esbit fuel tablet in the center of the stove grate but closer to one side.
 Position your pot so it sits on top of the stove rim, but doesn’t completely close off air to the stove’s fuel chamber.
 The

 air gap can be quite narrow and still be effective.
 Your pot will remain stable as long as you have a small diameter pot, like the Evernew Titanium Pasta Pot I recommend above (Solo also now sells a compatible 900ml stainless steel pot).

 Gasifier wood stoves have been around for a long time (Germany used them to power automobiles in WWII when they ran out of oil),and Solo isn’t the first company to produce an inverted double walled gasifier wood stove.
 But they are the best known, vastly out marketing their nearest competitor, a Canadian company named Bushbuddy, by selling the Solo Stove on Amazon and over the web via a first class web-site.